Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.08).

-- The Brewers rank 24th in baseball in home runs surrendered (92 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs allowed (94 total, 1.3 per game).

-- Burnes (5-4) takes the mound for the Brewers in his 15th start of the season.
-He's put together a 3.44 ERA in 83 2/3 innings pitched, with 83 strikeouts.

-- In his last time out on Tuesday against the Minnesota Twins, the righty threw six innings, allowing three earned runs while surrendering seven hits.
+- The righty's last time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.